Encrypting your device

 - Check the encryption status by going to Manage BitLocker as outlined in step 1.

-If you encounter any issues or require assistance, then please email the firstname.lastname@example.org or drop into one of the IT Support centres in Daedalus or Health Science.
+If you encounter any issues or require assistance, then please go to the IT Hub or drop into one of the IT Support centres in Daedalus or Health Science.